Vi19Z/VI19Z/docs/concepts/sessions/adaptive-context.md

 ### What is Adaptive Context?

-Adaptive Context is a feature in Julep that intelligently manages the context size for long-running sessions.
+Adaptive Context is a feature in VI19Z that intelligently manages the context size for long-running sessions.
 It allows users to continue adding messages to a session indefinitely without worrying about hitting context window limits or incurring excessive costs.

 This feature uses a combination of techniques including compression, summarization, trimming, and entity extraction to compactify the input context when it approaches a predefined token budget.
 Adaptive Context works for both text-based and multimodal models, applying similar techniques to images when they are part of the context.